MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Introduction

-To this question, we answer "yes": We introduce \MixtureVitae{}, a \DatasetSize{}-billion-token, open-access pretraining dataset constructed to minimize copyright risk.
-The core of \MixtureVitae{} "permissive-first" data comprises (1) text with clear and permissive licenses (e.g., CC-BY-*, Apache 2.0), public domain text, and copyright exempt text such as US federal works (see Appendix~\ref{app:govt_works}) and (2) risk-mitigated text.
-Following Phi-4~\citep{abdin2024phi4technicalreport}, which shows that the addition of synthetic and web-rewrite data boosts performance, and to address the scarcity of organic reasoning and conversational dialogue in strictly permissive sources, \MixtureVitae{} is significantly augmented with targeted synthetic data, which is derived from permissive models and sources.
-We call this combination of expressly licensed and risk-mitigated methods the "permissive-first" approach.
+To this question, we answer "yes": We introduce \MixtureVitae{}, a \textbf{\DatasetSize{}}-billion-token, open-access pretraining dataset constructed to minimize copyright risk while explicitly demonstrating that a reasoning- and instruction-dense, permissive-first mixture can substantially close the performance gap to leading non-permissive corpora.
+The core of \MixtureVitae{}'s "permissive-first" data comprise (1) text with clear and permissive licenses (e.g., CC-BY-*, Apache 2.0), public-domain text, and copyright-exempt text such as US federal works (see Appendix~\ref{app:govt_works}) and (2) risk-mitigated text.
+Following Phi-4~\citep{abdin2024phi4technicalreport}, which shows that the addition of synthetic and web-rewrite data boosts performance, we address the scarcity of organic reasoning and conversational dialogue in strictly permissive sources significantly augmenting \MixtureVitae{} with targeted synthetic data, which is derived from permissive models and sources.
+We call this combination of expressly licensed and risk-mitigated methods the \textbf{"permissive-first"} approach.

 To validate our approach, we train models with \textbf{130M, 400M, 1.3B, and 1.7B parameters} on \MixtureVitae{} and compare their performance against several prominent open datasets.
 The results first confirm that \MixtureVitae{} \textbf{significantly outperforms all other permissively licensed baselines}, with the performance gap widening as the model scale increases.
-The more critical test, however, is against popular non-permissive datasets containing higher proportions of copyrighted material.
-Here, our models achieve competitive performance, confirming that a dataset built on a risk-mitigated foundation can produce high-performing models.
+The more critical test, however, is against popular non-permissive datasets containing higher proportions of copyrighted or ambiguously-licensed material.
+In this setting, our models achieve competitive performance, and on math and code benchmarks, our 1.7B base model matches or exceeds a strong 1.7B instruction-tuned baseline (SmolLM2) despite being trained on a dramatically smaller budget (over $36\times$ fewer tokens).

-In summary, our contributions are threefold: \begin{itemize} \item We present \MixtureVitae{}, the first large-scale, high-performance permissive-first organic-synthetic pretraining dataset built with a transparent, risk-mitigated approach to sourcing. \item We demonstrate through rigorous evaluation that reliance on indiscriminately scraped, high-risk copyrighted data is not a prerequisite for training capable LLMs.
-In fact, we show a strong boost in math/code achieved already in pre-training. \item Upon acceptance, we will release the full dataset, model checkpoints and our data curation methodologies to the community, providing a more legally sound foundation for future LLM research and development. \end{itemize}